sisl.io.tbtrans.phtavncSilePHtrans

 \[\mathrm{BDOS}_\mathfrak{el}(E) = -\frac{1}{\pi} \Im\mathbf{G}(E)\]This returns the density of states for the full (Bloch-expanded) electrode.
 When

-is ‘none’, the DOS is the full DOS for all electrode atoms (fully expanded), if you want to get the DOS for the minimal (un-expanded) electrode unit-cell, then divide bynp.prod(tbt.bloch(elec))
+normis ‘none’, the DOS is the full DOS for all electrode atoms (fully expanded), if you want to get the DOS for the minimal (un-expanded) electrode unit-cell, then divide bynp.prod(tbt.bloch(elec)).
+Whennormis anything else, it will be normalised to the number of atoms/orbitals in the electrode.- Parameters:

-E – optionally only return the DOS of atoms at a given energy point
+E (str | float | None) – optionally only return the DOS of atoms at a given energy point

-, optional) – whether the returned DOS is k-averaged, or an explicit (unweighed) k-point is returnedsum – whether the returned quantities are summed or returned as is, i.e. resolved per atom/orbital.
+sum (bool) – whether the returned quantities are summed or returned as is, i.e. resolved per atom/orbital.

 Green function density of states (DOS) (1/eV).